 In the latest episode of Good Together, we talked with Laura Fenton, the author of The Tiny Book of Living Small, about her experience living in small spaces and her tips for living the tiny lifestyle, even if you aren’t in a tiny home.

 Why Laura Fenton Lives Tiny

 In 2006, after being a writer and editor for over 15 years, Fenton started a personal blog about living in a small space.
 She’s lived in all sorts of tiny spaces, from a cramped dorm room with three roommates to her current tiny apartment in New York City.

-When Laura first moved to New York City for university, she was suddenly sharing a tiny apartment with three other women.
+When Fenton first moved to New York City for college, she was suddenly sharing a tiny apartment with three other women.
 As she and her husband started a family, living small was a decision that allowed them to stay in the city they love at an affordable price.

-Before they had kids, Laura and her husband had moved into her smaller apartment.
+Before they had kids, Fenton and her husband had moved into her smaller apartment.
 They felt they had outgrown the space and decided to sell it.
 To prepare the apartment for sale, they put a lot of their stuff in storage.
 They paid extra for a storage unit that was within walking distance and spent two days moving items.
-Suddenly, their home felt breathable again!
+Suddenly, their home felt breathable again.

 They still sold the apartment in the end.
-But as Laura and her husband prepared to move, they realized they hadn’t seen the items in their storage unit in the six months between selling their apartment and moving.
+But as Fenton and her husband prepared to move, they realized they hadn’t seen the items in their storage unit in the six months between selling their apartment and moving.
 When they opened the door, they had no emotional attachment to all of that stuff that had seemed so important.

 Inspiring the Book: Real People in Real Homes

-Laura was the Lifestyle Editor of Parents Magazine for several years.
+Fenton was the lifestyle editor of Parents magazine for several years.
 The magazine published an article about families living in small spaces that sparked a lot of interest.
-Laura wanted to dive deeper into this topic after the article’s popularity.
+She wanted to dive deeper into this topic after the article’s popularity.

-When looking at small spaces in the available design books, Laura noticed that so many of the featured homes were not actually homes at all.
+When looking at small spaces in the available design books, she noticed that so many of the featured homes were not actually homes at all.
 Weekend getaways and pied-a-tèrres were more common.